RedisLabs/redislabs-docs/content/rs/security/control-plane-security/user-security.md

 1. User Lockouts
 1. Account inactivity timeout

-To enforce a more advanced password policy, we recommend that you use a LDAP integration with an external identity provider, such as Active Directory.
+To enforce a more advanced password policy, we recommend that you use LDAP integration with an external identity provider, such as Active Directory.

-### Setting up password complexity
+### Enabling the password complexity profile

 Redis Enterprise Software provides an optional password complexity profile that meets most organizational needs.
 When enabled, this password profile requires the following:

-1. At least 8 characters
+* At least 8 characters
-1. At least one uppercase character
+* At least one uppercase character
-1. At least one lowercase character
+* At least one lowercase character
-1. At least one number (not first or last character)
+* At least one number (not first or last character)
-1. At least one special character (not first or last character)
+* At least one special character (not first or last character)

+In addition, the password:

-1. Does not contain the User ID or reverse of the User ID
+* may not contain the user ID or reverse of the user ID
-1. No more than 3 repeating characters
+* may not have more than three repeating characters

 {{< note >}}
 The password complexity profile applies when a new user is added or an existing user changes their password.
-This profile does not apply to external users using an external identity provider.
+This profile does not apply to users authenticated through an external identity provider.
 {{< /note >}}

-To enforce the password complexity profile, you need to use the REST API.
-Here's a curl command to enable password complexity:
+To enable the password complexity profile, run the following `curl` command against the REST API:

 ```sh
 curl -k -X PUT -v -H "cache-control: no-cache" -H "content-type: application/json" -u "<administrator-user-email>:<password>" -d '{"password_complexity":true}' https://<RS_server_address>:9443/v1/cluster
 ```
-To disable the password complexity requirement, run the above command, but set "password_complexity" to "false".
+To disable the password complexity requirement, run the same command, but set "password_complexity" to "false".

-### Setting up user password expiration
+### Enabling password expiration

-To enforce an expiration of a local users password after a specified number of days, run the following command:
+To enforce an expiration of a user's password after a specified number of days, run the following command:

 ```sh
 curl -k -X PUT -v -H "cache-control: no-cache" -H "content-type: application/json" -u "<administrator_user>:<password>" -d '{"password_expiration_duration":<number_of_days>}' https://<RS_server_address>:9443/v1/cluster
 ```

-To disable password expiration, set the number of days to 0.
+To disable password expiration, set the number of days to `0`.

 ## User Login Lockout